silasabs/FilesTools/README.md

 ## Status

-The app should only be used for testing some things may change, such as adding new security functions and automating tasks.
+The application should only be used for testing.
+Some things may change, such as adding new security functions and new task automation functions.

 Clone this repository.